 Before we dive into creating our custom column class, let's first look at an example that simply uses a normal

-control to display the data.
-For this, we set up a simple DataGrid
+BoundColumn control to display the data.
+For this, we set up a simple DataGrid that displays the Name, Salary and Bonus from Employee Table.

 <asp:datagridid="dgEmployee"runat="server"ShowFooter="True"AutoGenerateColumns="False"> <FooterStyleForeColor="#330099"></FooterStyle> <SelectedItemStyleForeColor="#663399" </SelectedItemStyle> <ItemStyleForeColor="#330099"></ItemStyle> <HeaderStyleFont-Bold="True"ForeColor="#FFFFCC"></HeaderStyle> <Columns> < asp:BoundColumn DataField ="Name" HeaderText ="Name"></ asp:BoundColumn > < asp:BoundColumn DataField ="Bonus" HeaderText ="Bonus"></ asp:BoundColumn > < asp:BoundColumn DataField ="Salary" HeaderText ="Salary"></ asp:BoundColumn > </Columns> </asp:datagrid>And in the code behind, we would do in the page load event.